XinKai-Tang/ConvUNET/README.md

 ## Citation
-If you find this repository helpful, please consider citing:
+If you find this repository helpful, please consider citing after this paper published on BIBM:
 ```
 @article{tang2023convunet,
   title=ConvUNET: a Novel Depthwise Separable ConvNet for Lung Nodule Segmentation,